anjannair/blog/markdowns/linux/elementaryos-setup.md

  - The weird close and maximize button can be tweaked too using this package - https://github.com/pantheon-tweaks/pantheon-tweaks
  - In settings I noticed the **Location** permission is on by default, one can fix that by switching it off.
  - Desktop folders has an app called DesktopFolder which can usually be installed using the AppCentre but it has not been optimized for EOS6 hence a pull request fixing the error can be found here - https://github.com/spheras/desktopfolder/pull/328 (as of October 2021).

+## An Update
+So I removed ElementaryOS because it was giving me the following issues -
+1) Audio issues when connected without an external mic
+2) Battery drain even suspended aka put to sleep
+3) A little heating issue
+4) Slower boot (startup) when compared to Windows
+5) No audio compartmentalization, meaning audio from one app is not isolated, instead, that audio is even heard in the other app.
+Tried using Pipewire as recommended by someone, but it still did not work.

+These issues may seem trivial but it was like a needle that one cannot find in the middle of a very soft and comfortable bed.

+Hence ElementaryOS isn't an distro I would recommend for someone who has a laptop.